rschmehl/awesco.eu/content/authors/alwin-wink/_index.md

 ---
 # Display name
-name: Ni Yan
+name: Alwin Wink

 # Order of appearance
-weight: 1
+weight: 2

 # Username (this should match the folder name)
 authors:
-- ni-yan
+- alwin-wink

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Project Manager
+role: Financial Administrator

 # Organizations/Affiliations
 organizations: